 Polio still exists in some overseas countries and could be brought into New Zealand by travellers and immigrants.
 It’s important that New Zealand children and international travellers continue to be immunised against polio.

 The current list of polio infected countries is available on the Polio Global Eradication Initiative website.

 For information about current outbreaks see our travel page.

 How it is spread

-The virus is found in fluids from the nose and throat and is spread by coughing, sneezing, sharing drink bottles and so on.
+The virus is found in fluids from the nose and throat and is spread by coughing, sneezing or sharing drink bottles.

 It’s also spread by contact with the faeces (poos) of an infected person.
 This can happen if people don’t wash their hands properly after going to the toilet or changing babies’ nappies.

 Most people infected with polio do not have symptoms.

 For people that do develop illness, the symptoms are: